Princes in the Tower: Richard III

 Richard was on a progression through the Yorkist heartlands at the time the princes were last seen alive.
 They were under guard in the Tower of London, which was controlled by his men, and access to them was strictly limited by his instructions.
 It is unlikely they could have been murdered without his knowledge.
 More and Polydore Vergil both name Sir James Tyrrell as the murderer.
 Tyrrell, an English knight who fought for the House of York on many occasions, was arrested by Henry VII's forces in 1502 for supporting another Yorkist claimant to the throne.
 Shortly before his execution, Tyrrell is said by More to have admitted, under torture, to having murdered the princes at the behest of Richard III.
 The only record of this is the writing of Thomas More, who wrote that, during his examination, Tyrrell made his confession as to the murders, saying that Richard III ordered their deaths.
-He also implicated two other men - relatives of these accomplices were present at the Tudor court, and More may have at least partially derived his account from them - despite further questioning, however, Tyrrell was unable to say where the bodies were, claiming that Brackenbury had moved them.
-William Shakespeare portrays him as the culprit, sought out by Richard after Buckingham demurs.
+He also implicated two other men - relatives of these accomplices were present at the Tudor court, and More may have at least partially derived his account from them - despite further questioning, however, Tyrrell was unable to say where the bodies were, claiming that Brackenbury (who had died in the Battle of Bosworth Field 17 years previously) had moved them.
+William Shakespeare portrays Tyrrell as the culprit, sought out by Richard after Buckingham demurs.
 This version of events is accepted by Alison Weir and Hicks notes that his successful career and rapid promotion after 1483 "is consistent with his alleged murder of the princes".
 However, the only record of Tyrrell's confession is through More, and "no actual confession has ever been found".
 Pollard casts doubts on the accuracy of More's accounts, suggesting it was "an elaboration of one of several circulating accounts"; however, he does not discount the possibility of it being "just his own invention", pointing to the "clear similarities to the stories of the Babes in the Wood".
 Clements Markham suggested that More's account was actually written by Archbishop Morton and that Tyrrell was induced to do the deed by Henry VII between 16 June and 16 July 1486, the dates of two general pardons that he received from the king.

-However, a registry copy of a will dated to 1516 has been rediscovered in the British National Archives, that of Tyrrell's sister-in-law Dame Margaret Capel, wife of William Capel, in which she bequeaths a gold chain to her son Giles that had belonged to her husband and before him, to Edward V, possibly his chain of office.
+However, a registry copy of a will dated to 1516 has been rediscovered in the British National Archives, that of Tyrrell's sister-in-law Dame Margaret Arundell, wife of William Capel, in which she bequeaths a gold chain to her son Giles that had belonged to her husband and before him, to Edward V, possibly his chain of office.
 William Capel appears to have given the chain to his wife while he was alive, as it is not mentioned in his will, nor is it mentioned in the will of Giles or any of his descendants.
 Although it is unknown how the chain came into William's possession, he is recorded to have exchanged jewellery with the Tyrrells.
 This revelation has revived interest in More's account.